 1. Fluency in eCommerce tech.

 The overall user experience of an eCommerce website or app consists of many technological components.
-Here’s just a few examples:
+Here are just a few examples:

 - The shopping cart, ordering, and payment-system applications